You Never Can Tell Chords | Chuck Berry Guitar Lesson

 | G (G6) | G (G6) | C (C6) | C (C6) :||

-Over each chord in a bar, you “honky-tonk”, meaning you play the chord, then add the 6, take it away, then add it again.
+Over each chord, you “honky-tonk” by playing the chord, adding the 6th, taking it away, then adding it again.

-This is something Chuck Berry liked to do on most of his tunes.
-In my guitar courses, I go into depth about how this works when we study I Can’t Stand The Rain.
+This is a signature Chuck Berry technique, used in many of his songs.
+In my guitar courses, we explore this approach in depth when studying I Can’t Stand The Rain.